Optomechanical dark matter instrument for direct detection: Projected Sensitivity

 There are existing astrophysical and cosmological constraints on $\mathcal{O}(\rm{keV)}$ mass dark matter that interacts with baryons.
 To compare these with our projected sensitivity we need to specify the structure of the dark matter--baryon interaction.
-In the case of a contact interaction, the strongest bound is from large scale structure traced by Lyman-$\alpha$~\cite{Rogers:2021byl}.
-For scattering via a massless mediator, $F_\chi(q)\propto q^{-2}$, it is from CMB+BAO~\cite{Buen-Abad:2021mvc}\footnote{Note that Ref.~\cite{Buen-Abad:2021mvc} constrains the momentum transfer cross-section and there is no model-independent way to translate this to a bound on the direct detection cross-section, as discussed in~\cite{Buen-Abad:2021mvc}.
+In the case of a contact interaction, the strongest bound is from large scale structure traced by Lyman-$\alpha$~\cite{Rogers:2021byl} for $m_\chi>10$\,keV, with a weaker constraint from the CMB extending down to $m_\chi=1\,$keV~\cite{Gluscevic:2017ywp}.
+For scattering via a massless mediator, $F_\chi(q)\propto q^{-2}$, the strongest constraint is from CMB+BAO~\cite{Buen-Abad:2021mvc}\footnote{Note that Ref.~\cite{Buen-Abad:2021mvc} constrains the momentum transfer cross-section and there is no model-independent way to translate this to a bound on the direct detection cross-section, as discussed in~\cite{Buen-Abad:2021mvc}.
 In \cref{fig:projected-sensitivity} we show an approximate bound that assumes the cross-sections are related by a na\"ive $v^{-4}$ scaling.}.
 These bounds are shown in grey in \cref{fig:projected-sensitivity}.
-For masses lighter than $m_\chi\sim10$\,keV warm dark matter effects also become relevant, but similar constraints are expected to apply.
-There may also be other model-dependent constraints.
+For masses lighter than $m_\chi\sim10$\,keV warm dark matter effects also become relevant and Refs.~\cite{Rogers:2021byl,Buen-Abad:2021mvc} did not calculate bounds in this regime; however, similar constraints are expected to apply.
+Models of dark matter in this mass range generally feature an additional light particle that mediates the interaction with baryons\footnote{The dark matter would otherwise have been in equilibrium with the baryons at early times and hence in conflict with the upper bound on the number of relativistic degrees of freedom during BBN~\cite{Sabti:2019mhn,Sabti:2021reh}.}.
+There are strong bounds on such a mediator from stellar cooling, big bang nucleosynthesis, fifth force experiments, and meson decays (see e.g. \cite{Knapen:2017xzo} for a review).
+These model-dependent bounds do not directly constrain the parameter space in \cref{fig:projected-sensitivity}, but will be relevant when interpreting our projections in the context of specific models.
+Further discussion of existing bounds on keV--MeV mass dark matter is provided in \cref{app:constraints}.

-In the improved scenario (green curve in \cref{fig:projected-sensitivity}), our proposed detector would be sensitive to large regions of unexplored parameter space in models with a light mediator.
+In the improved scenario (green curve in \cref{fig:projected-sensitivity}), our proposed detector could be sensitive to unexplored parameter space in models with a light mediator.
 For a dark matter mass of $m_{\chi}=100$\,keV the increase in sensitivity over current cosmological bounds is over three orders of magnitude.
 For models with a heavy mediator, the improved experiment would explore new parameter space for dark matter masses below $10$\,keV.

 Conventional large-scale dark matter detectors typically operate underground to mitigate the cosmogenic background.
 Here, due to the relatively large cross-sections being considered, an underground experiment would need to carefully consider the shielding impact of the overburden.
 In the baseline scenario, ODIN would ideally operate in a shallow, sub-surface location; however, future systems with improved sensitivity would need to be deployed in deep underground laboratories.